-Unlike equity which can be a long and drawn-out process, venture debt is often deployed in a short time.
+Unlike equity which can be a long and drawn-out process, venture debt often has a short deployment time.

 The main phases of the loan process are:

 1. Investment Screening.
 The screening process is usually over a call or an online portal, whereby the borrower and lender work to find if there is a potential fit.
-Often, the company will be asked to provide financial information.
-This helps the lender to conduct a pre-due diligence.
+Often, the lender will ask the company to provide financial information.
+This step helps the lender to conduct pre-due diligence.

 2. Term Sheet.
 A term sheet will then be signed.
-In it, a clear outline of all material terms of the transaction is laid out.
-Be sure to ask for a term sheet early on in the process so that you have a better sense of the facility.
+This document typically includes a clear outline of all material terms of the transaction.
+Be sure to ask for a term sheet early in the process to give you a better sense of the facility.
 This will help you to determine if the offer is right for you, and will save you from investing the time in due diligence if it is not a good fit.
-Also, remember that some of the terms might be negotiable to best fit your needs and expectations.
+Also, remember that some terms might be negotiable to best fit your needs and expectations.

 3. Due Diligence and Investment Approval.
-The lender’s team will perform an examination of your startup and its financial, legal, and operational status.
-This determines the overall creditworthiness of the company.
+The lender’s team will examine your startup and its financial, legal, and operational status.
+This process determines the overall creditworthiness of the company.
 Once the due diligence is completed, your file is submitted to the lender’s credit committee for approval.

 4. Legal and Funding.
 If your loan is approved, the funder will provide you with its legal and funding documentation.
 Note that legal documentation and expenses vary between lenders.
 Seek to confirm the approximate legal expenses in advance.
 Look for streamlined legal and funding documentation to help speed up the process and reduce costs.
-Once this is finalized, and any legal concerns have been addressed, the funds should be ready for release.
+Once finalized and if there are no remaining legal concerns, the funds should be ready for release.

-In some cases, you may find yourself re-engaging with your lender to initiate new facilities as your company’s capital requirements evolve and grow.
-This is why you should think about the lender strategically when making the decision on which funder to partner with.
+In some cases, you may re-engage with your lender to initiate new facilities as your company’s capital requirements evolve and grow.
+This possibility is one of many reasons why you should strategically select your next funding partner.

 SR&ED Financing is a type of loan designed to provide businesses that have qualified for SR&ED tax credits with working capital.
 The size of the loan is based on their tax credit amount.
 Essentially, you are borrowing to get your SR&ED refund early so you can put it to good use instead of waiting out CRA’s refund process.